soerenengels/kirby-steady/docs/panel/reports.md

 ---
 # Reports

-Simply add Steady reports to your panel via a the stats section or as individual reports.
+Simply add Steady reports to your panel via a stats section or as individual reports.
 Following reports are available:

 - Members